TrueCat17/Ren-Engine/resources/mods/path_finder/readme.txt

 [Point selection]
-You can mark point on aviable to moving (shaded) location place.
+You can mark point on available to moving (shaded) location place.
 You can select location on main screen.
 Use keys WASD for moving on location.
 Press <Esc> for exit from location screen to main screen.